tquaife/neonApiExamples/README.md

 ## Synopsis

-A small number of basic examples of using Python to query and download data from to NEON API.
+Some basic examples of using Python to query and download data from to NEON API.

 For more information on the API see: http://data.neonscience.org/data-api